dassencio/super-easy-geoIP/README.md

 ===========

-Easy-geoip is an easy-to-install and easy-to-use IP geolocation engine (written in Python).
+Easy-geoip is an easy-to-install and easy-to-use IP geolocation engine (written in Python 3).
 It can be used either as server or as a stand-alone command-line tool.
 If you want to get an IP geolocation server running in a matter of seconds, you are at the right place!